calaldees/teacherEducation/teacherEducation/_sessions.md

 * Planning to aid learning in Computing
     * short to medium term, catering for all needs

-Mentor
+* Mentor
+    * OneNote
+        * Discuss the best ways to use a TA most effectively
+    * Guidance
         * What are the pedagogical approaches that enable inclusion in this subject?
             * Task: find an example of supporting EAL in a computing classroom.
 How is this handled?
         * What data is used in department and school to inform practice and learning?
         * When does inclusion for the many create exclusion for the few?
             * Task: identify 2 pupils in each year group that may be excluded from current practice.
 Why?
                 * #5/n-AdaptTeach-LearnHow-subject_specific_ability_groups
             * Task: discuss an implementation of targeted support for one of these students
                 * #5/b-AdaptTeach-LearnHow-targeted_support
                 * #5/e-AdaptTeach-LearnHow-observe_targeted_support
                 * #5/f-AdaptTeach-LearnHow-discuss_targeted_support

 SPR2 Out

+### (No Session) WB 15th January
+* Mentor
+    * How does your department promote literacy in this subject?
+    * How does a literacy focus support EAL students
+    * Share your school EAL data.
+    * Discuss strategies used by the department to support any EAL student.
+Do they match the strategies suggested by this weeks reading?

+### (No Session) WB 22nd January
+* Mentor
+    * How do you use your subject knowledge to effectively structure learning that meet the needs of the pupils?
+    * How is homework managed for different learners?
+    * What's the difference between Adapting Learning and Differentiation?
+    * Adapting learning by resource or by outcome?

 ### SP14 (PGCE Only)